 - A coherent and complementary approach with strong synergies between all partners.

-The Facility focuses on five thematic areas:
+The Facility focused on five thematic areas:

 - Economic livelihood development